-The Austrian guitarist, Florian Palier, grew up in a family of musicians, discovering his passion and love for music at a very early age.
-He first studied with his father, Johann Palier, later with Macro Diaz Tamayo and finally, with Álvaro Pierri at the University of Music and Performing Arts, Vienna where he graduated with distinction in 2015.
-As an interpreter, composer and improviser it is his special passion to combine different musical worlds – his biggest influences are Olivier Messiaen, Toru Takemitsu und Allan Holdsworth.
+The Austrian guitarist and composer Florian Palier grew up in a family of musicians and discovered his love for music at an early age.
+He initially studied with his father, Johann Palier, and later with Marco Diaz Tamayo.
+In June 2015, he graduated with honors from the class of Álvaro Pierri at the University of Music and Performing Arts Vienna.
+As a composer, performer, and improviser, Florian Palier places special emphasis on bridging different musical worlds.
+His major influences include Olivier Messiaen, Toru Takemitsu, and Allan Holdsworth.

-Florian Palier’s compositions are published by the Bergmann Edition and have received top critics.
-Dusan Bogdanovic wrote about his Sonatina: „your Sonatina (...) is very nice - it's new and follows new paths.
+His compositions have received excellent reviews.
+For instance, Dusan Bogdanovic wrote: "your Sonatina (...) is very nice, it's new and follows new paths.
 It’s harmonically and formally sophisticated.
 Congratulations!"

 Palier leads a guitar class at the Gustav Mahler Privatuniversität in Klagenfurt and teaches at the Johann-Joseph-Fux Conservatory Graz.
 Additionally, he is a regular guest lecturer at masterclasses in renowned institutions such as the Taipei National University, the Tokyo Conservatory, and music festivals worldwide.
 At the University of Music and Performing Arts Vienna, he was a long-term assistant to Álvaro Pierri.